joshstephenson/Wordle-Solver/README.md

 ```

 ## Contributions
-If you use this or would like to contribute, please let me know.
-I am not interested in solutions that precompute the best path for every word and cache them.
-I don't find those solutions very compelling.
+If you use this or would like to contribute, feel free to fork, contact me or submit a PR.
+Please note: I am not interested in solutions that precompute the best path for every word and cache them.
+I don't find solutions of that kind very compelling.